maxludden/supergene-v2/books/book01/md/chapter-0053.md

 Taking the primitive creature he had bought back to his room, Han Sen didn’t hesitate before he killed the sacred-blood copper-toothed beast.
 It was far less strong than a wild sacred-blood creature and was easily slaughtered.

-> "Sacred-Blood Copper-Toothed Beast Killed.
-No Beast Soul Gained.
-Eat Its Meat To Gain One To Ten Sacred Geno Points Randomly."
+> "Sacred-Blood Copper-Toothed Beast killed.
+No beast soul gained. eat its meat to gain zero to ten Sacred-Blood geno points randomly."

 Although there was no beast soul gained, Han Sen was still over the moon.
 He quickly set up a pot and was ready to make a stew.